Upcoming Job Openings (Fall 2015/Spring 2016):

 • Good communication skills and a positive attitude

 To apply: Fill out the fellowship application and submit with a current transcript and résumé to firstname.lastname@example.org.
-Download the application or pick it up at the EC’s office the Student Union, Room 145.
-The selection committee will interview finalists and notify applicants by April 18th.
+Paper applications are also available in the Environmental Center (Student Union, Room 145).
+The selection committee will interview finalists and notify applicants by March 14th.

 The Environmental Center offers internship opportunities for undergraduate students at Fort Lewis.
 If you have an interest in one of our program areas and would like to complete an internship, please contact the Coordinator at rllandis [at] fortlewis.edu.